JSxNeet/RML/README.md

 # RML [Ruby Markup Language] ver 0.1.3

+## Description

+RML (Ruby Markup Language) is a flexible tool for storing data in the file system.
+At this point, he understands data types such as string, number, boolean, and one-dimensional arrays.

-## New in ver 0.2.1
+## New in ver 0.2.2

-- Added variable class "array"
+- Added data type "Boolean".
-- Added the ability to define an array operator

-## About syntax

-- This syntax is flexible.
-Why?
-It is possible to redefine operators
-- Only simple array
+- The code is divided into many subroutines, in order to increase its readability.
+- The code forgave a small refactoring.
+- Fixed a bug with the counting of an array by a string, if indent before the beginning and after the end of the enumeration.

-## example syntax
+## Qick start

+#### example.rml

 ```ruby
 Okabe Rin => El Psy Congroo
 Spike Spiegel => See you space cowboy